alyssa0528/alyssa0528.github.io/_posts/2018-06-25-breaking_down_my_sinatra_app.markdown

 As mentioned above, my Comment class is the one that belongs to both a chef and a restaurant, and it’s capable of being created, read, edited, and deleted.

 The creation and read routes actually exist in the Restaurant controller because of the way I set up the “add restaurant” form.
-To me, it made sense that a comment for a restaurant could be added at the same time a restaurant is added.
+From a UX standpoint, it made sense to me that the "add restaurant" form would ask the user to both add a restaurant and a comment about it at the same time.

 The editing and deleting routes are in the Comment controller.